vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/068/05_saM_daxeNa.md

 title = "05"

 +++
-As disc. in the publ. intro., this is an omphalos vs., which provides the solution to the paradoxes set up in the earlier vss. of the hymn, albeit in veiled form -
+As disc. in the published introduction, this is an omphalos vs., which provides the solution to the paradoxes set up in the earlier vss. of the hymn, albeit in veiled form -

 - veiling that has kept its actual contents obscure (and may still do).